 The Richmond District is a residential neighborhood with an ethnically diverse population.
-It is sometimes referred to as the "second Chinatown," with its plentiful supply of highly-praised Chinese restaurants, but it also has Irish and Russian roots, with many Catholic and Orthodox churches.
+It is sometimes referred to as the "second Chinatown" or "new Chinatown" with its plentiful supply of highly praised Chinese restaurants, but it also has Irish and Russian roots, with many Catholic and Orthodox churches.

 The Richmond is located in the northwest corner of SF, sandwiched between Golden Gate Park to the south, the Presidio to the north, and the Pacific coast to the west.
 Its two main strips of shopping and dining are on Clement Street and on Geary Boulevard.